logo

 General Education

-Although colleges set their own specific general education requirements, most colleges require common categories of coursework such as arts, communication, foreign language, humanities, mathematics, natural science, social sciences and wellness.
+Although colleges set their own specific general education requirements, most colleges require similar categories of coursework such as arts, communication, foreign language, humanities, mathematics, natural science, social sciences and wellness.
 The number of required courses in each category and specific courses that fulfill each category vary greatly among colleges.

 Common General Education Requirements